M4ndarrr/Camstar-Opcenter-Transaction-Log-Highlighter/README.md

 ### Installation

-_Below is an Step by Step instruction for the installation.
+_Below is a Step by Step instruction for the installation.

 1. Open notepad++ -> Language -> Define your language -> Import -> select file from the Folder
 ![1][1-screenshot]